4 Things to Consider Before Choosing Your Hip Replacement Surgeon

 An experienced hip replacement surgeon can determine whether or not you need hip replacement surgery.
 Just be sure you choose someone who specializes in orthopedic surgery just as Dr. Jeffrey Garrett does.

 Dr. Garrett is a board-certified physician in orthopedic surgery and specializes in the minimally-invasive direct anterior approach total hip replacement, allowing for faster recovery times and shorter hospital stays.
-With over a decade worth of experience, he is currently accepting new patients in Canton, GA & Milton, GA (Crabapple).
+With over a decade worth of experience, he is currently accepting new patients in Greenville, NC.

-We encourage you to schedule your consultation with Dr. Garrett and get back to living the life you deserve.
+We encourage you to schedule a consultation with Dr. Garrett and get back to living the life you deserve.